Skip to content

 Installing the Server

-Music Assistant (in short: MA) can be operated as a complete standalone product but it is actually designed to use side by side with Home Assistant.
-MA is built with automation in mind, hence the recommended installation method is to run the server as a Home assistant Add-on and then optionally add the HA integration.
-Install using one of the two methods below.
+Music Assistant (in short: MA) is designed to be used side by side with Home Assistant and is built with automation in mind.
+The recommended installation method is to run the server as a Home assistant Add-on and then optionally add the HA integration.
+There is also a docker option for those not using Home Assistant Operating System (HAOS).

 This is only available when running HAOS.